OpenAngelArena/oaa/docs/setup/install.md

   - When this completes, open the `build` directory and find the `libdll123-0.dll` file.

 - B. Download from us
-  - If you're lazy and want to get fast, download the file from [this repo](../../../libs/libmpg123-0.dll)
+  - If you're lazy and want to get going fast, download the file from [this repo](../../libs/libmpg123-0.dll)

 - After you have the DLL, Go back to your `dota 2 beta` directory, and place this DLL file into `game/bin/win64`.